Design and Technology

 At St John's CE Primary School, our design and technology (DT) curriculum meets the national curriculum's statutory needs and is designed to meet the needs of all pupils at St John's CE Primary School.
 At St. John's DT is valued as an important part of pupils' entitlement to a broad and balanced curriculum and planned to build on knowledge and skills continually.

 DT is an inspiring, practical, and creative subject.
 We provide all pupils with the opportunity to be designers and creative with technology.
-We want our pupils to develop a love for design and technology, inspiring and igniting their future career aspirations: chefs, architects, graphic designers, engineers, carpenters, or other such jobs design and technology.
+We want our pupils to develop a love for design and technology, inspiring and igniting their future career aspirations: chefs, architects, graphic designers, engineers.

 At St. John's, pupils learn how to challenge themselves, becoming resourceful, imaginative, inventive, and adaptable individuals.
 Using innovation and creativity, through careful planning, pupils produce designs and construct products that solve real and relevant problems within various contexts.
 They gain a broad range of subject knowledge across their time at St. John's while drawing upon skills that they apply from other subject areas, such as science, computing, mathematics, and art.